TheMannu/AWS-Learning-Days/Day-01/project.md

 If the results don't display after a couple of minutes, return to the top of these instructions and choose Grades

  Note If the grading is erroring out and not grading properly.
-Make sure the EC2 instance tags are set as Web-Server or the grading will not work.
+Make sure the EC2 instance tags are set as youb-Server or the grading will not work.

 Tip: You can submit your work multiple times.
 After you change your work, choose Submit again.
 Your last submission is what will be recorded for this lab.